 John Harleston gained some notoriety during his time as a very successful “routier”.
-It was said by the chronicler Jean Froissart that Harleston gave a banquet where the guests drank from a hundred silver chalices looted from churches in the Champagne area of France.
-An English chronicler Thomas Walsingham, praised him for his leadership abilities and his skills with weapons.
+It was said by the chronicler Jean Froissart that Harleston gave a banquet where the guests drank from a hundred silver chalices looted from churches in the Champagne area of France, but the English chronicler Thomas Walsingham praised him for his leadership abilities and his skills with weapons.
 Harleston successfully led a free company for several years in the early 1360’s and became very wealthy, but appears to have suffered from remorse as in 1366 he went on a pilgrimage to Nazareth in penance for the sins he’d committed as a “routier”.

-After serving as Captain of Cherbourg he accompanied Thomas Woodstock, 1st Duke of Gloucester, on raids into various parts of France which further added to his considerable wealth.
-For these raids he contracted to provide six bannerets [knights of the highest order of knighthood], seventy three knights and eighty archers.
+After serving as Captain of Cherbourg Sir John accompanied Thomas Woodstock, 1st Duke of Gloucester, on raids into various parts of France which further added to his considerable and steadily increasing wealth.
+For these raids Sir John contracted to provide six bannerets [knights of the highest order of knighthood], seventy three knights and eighty archers.

-As reward for his service he was made a Knight of the Chamber by King Richard II.
-As with Sir John de Beauchamp it’s likely Sir John Harleston acquired Esol as a stopping off place for journeys between England and the Continent through the port of Sandwich, it’s ideally situated just some five or six miles from the port and would have provided a comfortable place to stay on arrival from the Continent or awaiting a ship to cross the Channel for Sir John or members of his household and entourage.
+As reward for his service Sir John was made a Knight of the Chamber by King Richard II.
+As with Sir John de Beauchamp it’s likely Sir John Harleston acquired Esol as a stopping off place for journeys between England and the Continent through the port of Sandwich.
+Esol was ideally situated just some five or six miles from the port and would have provided a comfortable place to stay on arrival from the Continent or awaiting a ship to cross the Channel for Sir John or members of his household and entourage.

 Sir John was back in England in 1381 and helped to defeat and punish participants in the Peasants Revolt in Kent and Essex on behalf of King Richard II.
 However, he was not in England for long, and he returned to the Continent as part of Despenser’s Crusade of 1383.
 This was a military expedition led by Henry le Despenser, the Fighting Bishop of Norwich, which was intended to help the city of Ghent in its struggle against the supporters of the Antipope Clement VII during the great Western or Papal Schism, a split within the Catholic Church which lasted from 1378 to 1417.
 This expedition was an integral part of the Hundred Years War as France supported Clement, whose court was based in Avignon, whilst the English supported Pope Urban VI whose court was in Rome.